eloom13/FullStack-Gaming-Shopping-Cart/README.md

   <img src="https://github.com/eloom13/FullStack-Gaming-Shopping-Cart/blob/main/readme_images/4..png">
 </p>

-For security reasons, the code is in "Hash code".
+For security reasons, the password is in "Hash code".
 The "userType" column serves to divide users into ordinary users and those who are administrators of the application.

 <p align="center">